-Staff or Volunteer Coordinator
+7. Staff or Volunteer Coordinator

-Be warned: It’s a tough job to train large sets of workers quickly and encourage productivity when your staff doesn’t have as much of a stake in the event going well.
+Be warned: It’s a tough job to train large sets of workers quickly and encourage productivity.
+Especially when your staff doesn’t have as much of a stake in the event going well.

-Many times, volunteers or temporary staff lack the knowledge of the event’s inner workings and are unable to take initiative when problems arise.
+Many times, volunteers or temporary staff lack the knowledge of the event’s inner workings.
+They’re unable to take initiative when problems arise.
 This means the volunteer coordinator needs to be able to think quickly and problem solve for unexpected issues as well.

-Marketing or Communications Manager
+8. Marketing or Communications Manager

-If you work for a mid-size company as a marketing or communications manager, very possibly you will be in charge of occasional promotional events and other experiential marketing.
-At the very least you will be tasked with the event marketing.
+If you work for a mid-size company as a marketing or communications manager, you might be in charge of occasional promotional events and other experiential marketing.
+At the very least, your team will likely tas you with the event marketing.

 There are more event planning careers out there, but these are just a few of the places where you might find yourself.
-No matter what your role ends up being, the events world is fast-paced, exciting, and always full of surprises — so you’ll never be bored.
+No matter what your role ends up being, the events world is fast-paced, exciting, and always full of surprises.
+So you’ll never be bored.

 Looking for more answers about event management careers?

 There are so many jobs in event management.
 Some examples include: event planner, wedding planner, venue manager, sponsorship coordinator, catering manager, social media manager, staff coordinator, marketing manager, and more!

 Absolutely!
 The industry is growing, and events are only getting better.
 For people who feel they have the skills to succeed in the world of events, event management makes a great career.